Skip to content

 Access to Funding

-Once you have formed your group, and put in place the structures that will assist you to start growing, in many cases you will be seeking funding to allow you to develop the site or get equipment.
-There are many organisations that can provide funding support either as small grants or as larger amounts.
-Two, key "signposts" to funding sources are listed below.
+Once you have formed your group and put in place the structures that will assist you to start growing, in many cases you will be seeking funding to allow you to develop the site or get equipment.
+Find some useful links below.

 Access to Growing Advice